 Guild Wars 2 got its first capes, a staggering seven years after release.
 Considering they were such a big deal and fundamental part of the first Guild Wars, players were dumbfounded why ArenaNet refused to add them to the sequel.

-Fast forward to 3 December 2019, the developers finally took these requests to heart and released two capes that the players can choose from.
+Fast forward to 3 December 2019, the developers finally took these requests to heart and r that the players can choose from.
 The fact that fans are not exactly ecstatic about the announcement could be misread as them being indifferent after all but it's ANet's decision making that smothered the flame.

 As it turns out, the Emblazoned Cape is purchased from Black Lion Trading Company, the in-game store that deals with premium currency and only the colours on it can be customised.
 In other words, you have to pay real-life money for the cape or grind like there is no tomorrow, in hopes of getting enough Gold to convert into Gems and finally buy the cape.

 Those who want a cape but don't want microtransactions or grinding can get the Basic Guild Cape in the Guild Hall.
 This one truly lives up to the name as it's a short drape that barely covers a character's back and displays the guild emblem.

 Meanwhile, the first Guild Wars, a game from 15 years ago offers customisation of the capes via:

 - detail colour,

 - background colour,

 - detail pattern and